Skip to Content

 Quick-dry towels come in different colors and sizes.
 We always pack them for the Camino

-We prefer carrying a water bottle over a hydration pack bladder.
+We prefer carrying a water bottle over a hydration bladder.
 A bottle fits in a side pocket, so it’s easy to take it out and refill it, even if it leaks it won’t make everything inside your backpack wet.
-We like using water bladders on day hikes though.
-Tap water in Spain and Portugal is drinkable we usually don’t use filters.
-I didn’t drink tap water in the Meseta part of the Camino Frances as I’d heard from other pilgrims that they had stomach problems there from drinking tap water.
+Tap water in Spain and Portugal is usually fine to drink.
+I didn’t drink tap water in the Meseta part of the Camino Frances as I heard from other pilgrims that they had stomach problems there from drinking tap water there.

-Having a headlamp on the Camino is quite useful.
-In albergues lights are usually turned off quite early if you want to read or find something in your backpack you can use a lamp.
-In the morning if you want to leave early while others are still asleep it is helpful.
+Having a headlamp on the Camino is very useful.
+In albergues lights are usually turned off quite early so if you want to read or find something in your backpack you can use a lamp.
+You’ll need it in the morning if you start walking very early in the dark.

 Stingy Nomads at Cape Muxia looking at the church and the sea